bvieuble/bvieuble.github.io/_posts/2025-01-11-chinavisit3.md

     any.
 In the case of an academic exchange, it refers to the entity or person who gave you the invitation letter.
 Write the name of the institute, university, company, or person who invited you and their address.
-As for the previous bullet, ensure that you have this information accessible offline.
+As for the previous bullet point, ensure that you have this information accessible offline.

 The border agent might ask you for further documents to validate the